Connecting To God In A Post-Biblical Age

-In this four video series, Rabbi Fohrman tackles a very difficult and important question: does God speak with us today?
+In this four-video series, Rabbi Fohrman tackles a very difficult and important question: does God speak with us today?
 He uses the lens of Joseph's story to understand what non-prophetic communication with God could look like today.

-Over these next weeks, the Parshot will be dealing with the epic Joseph story, and what I thought I'd do is to try to put together a four-part series with a more comprehensive view.
-If you missed a week in the middle, just back up and watch last week's and then just continue on with what you are up to.
+Over these next weeks, the Parshiyot will be dealing with the epic Joseph story, and what I thought I'd do is to try to put together a four-part series with a more comprehensive view.
+If you miss a week in the middle, just back up and watch last week's and then just continue on with what you are up to.
 But let's dig in right here.
-Let me begin with a question that's much larger than the Joseph story but I think the Joseph story has a lot to say about it.
-"Does God speak with us today?
+Let me begin with a question that's much larger than the Joseph story but I think the Joseph story has a lot to say about it: Does God speak with us today?

 Prayer is a really important part of the game in the relationship between people and God, but the problem is, we spend all this time talking to God, does God spend any time talking back to us?
 And let me be clear, I don't mean like kind of God talks to you because I feel like so inspired, and I think that that's God talking to me.
-Yes, yes, you could say that, but that's a very subjective thing.
+Yeah, you could say that, but that's a very subjective thing.
 I am talking about something a little bit more concrete that you could really stand up and say, "God is really talking to me".
 Can you be a rational person and believe that God is talking to you?
-We don't live in an age of prophecy anymore; there were prophets.
-So does that mean God doesn't talk to us, or is an age where prophecy is absent, can God speak to us non-prophetically too?
+We don't live in an age of prophecy anymore - there were prophets.
+So does that mean God doesn't talk to us, or in an age where prophecy is absent, can God speak to us non-prophetically too?
 And if so, what would that look like?

-That is what I want to explore with you in the context of the Joseph story and here is why.
-If you would look throughout the book of Genesis for some sort of model for God to communicate with mankind in a way that is not prophetic, that wouldn't be very hard to find.
+That is what I want to explore with you in the context of the Joseph story, and here is why.
+If you would look throughout the book of Genesis for some sort of model for God to communicate with mankind in a way that is not prophetic, that would be very hard to find.
 When God speaks to Adam, that's like a prophecy.
 When God speaks to Noah, that's a prophecy too, to Abraham, to Isaac to Jacob; these were all prophecies.
 There is one generation in the Book of Genesis where there doesn't seem to be any prophecy at all, and it's Joseph's generation.
+You will never find the words, “and God spoke to Joseph, saying”; “and God spoke to Judah, saying”.
+You never find that with Joseph and his brothers.
 God seems to be silent in this generation.
-So the next question is, "Was God absolutely silent, or did God find a way to talk to someone like Joseph without really talking to him?
-Are there any moments in which Joseph seems pretty convinced that God has been speaking to him, that he has some sort of unique insight that no one else has into God's plans.
+So the next question is: Was God absolutely silent, or did God find a way to talk to someone like Joseph without really talking to him?
+Are there any moments in which Joseph seems pretty convinced that God has been speaking to him, that he has some sort of unique insight that no one else has into God's plan?
 Does that ever happens?
-And the answer is I think it does; at least twice.
+And the answer is I think it does, at least twice.

-Now, before I get to those two times, let me just actually dismiss one possibility out of hand, where you might is obviously the first time that God communicates with Joseph is his dreams in this week's Parsha.
-The first one that he and his brothers are gathering wheat and the stacks of wheat belonging to his brothers start bowing to his stacks of wheat.
+Now, before I get to those two times, let me just actually dismiss one possibility out of hand.
+What you might is obviously the first time that God communicates with Joseph is his dreams in this week's parsha.
+The first one that he and his brothers are gathering wheat and the stalks of wheat belonging to his brothers start bowing to his stalks of wheat.
 Then he had this other dream, the sun and the moon and the eleven stars all bowing to Joseph.
 So maybe this is God's way of talking to Joseph; maybe this is God's way of talking to us, through dreams.

 So let's leave Joseph's dreams aside for a moment and let me ask you, are there any other times that Joseph seems to be privy to sort kind of divine communication?
 God talking to Joseph so to speak, without really talking to him.
 So here are the two cases that comes to mind.

 The first is Joseph's interpretation of Pharaoh's dream.
-It's a dream about these seven beautiful cows that are swallowed alive by these ugly cows, and Pharaoh knows it means something but can't figure out what it means and all his astrologers can't figure it out either.
-One of Pharaoh's servant remembers that back in prison, there had been this Hebrew fellow who knew how to interpret dreams.
-They hauled out Joseph.
-And so Pharaoh basically said, "so I hear you know how to how to interpret dreams".
-Biladai, he says, "It's not me", Elokim ya'aneh et-shlom Paroh," it is God who will answer Pharaoh".
+It's a dream about these seven beautiful cows that are swallowed alive by these ugly cows, and Pharaoh knows it means something but he can't figure out what it means and all his astrologers can't figure it out either.
+One of Pharaoh's servants remembers that back in prison there had been this Hebrew fellow who knew how to interpret dreams.
+They haul out Joseph, and Pharaoh basically says, "so I hear you know how to how to interpret dreams?"
+“Biladai”, he says, it's not me, “Elokim ya'aneh et-shlom Paroh," it is God who will answer Pharaoh.

-Finally, he reveals himself, ani Yosef achichem, "I am Joseph your brother who you sold down to Egypt, but now," al-te'atzevu, "do not be upset," al-yichar be'eineichem, "do not be angry at one another," ki-mechartem oti henah, "that you sold me here," ki-mechartem oti henah ki lemichyah shlachani Elokim lifneichem "because God did it so that I could provide for you during these times of famine."
+The next time something like this happens, is years later.
+Joseph of course, rose up through the ranks of Egyptian royalty to become second in charge to the King, now he is in charge of all the grain of the land during times of famine, and along come the brothers, and the brother's don't recognize him but he recognizes them.
+Finally, he reveals himself, ani Yosef achichem, "I am Joseph your brother who you sold down to Egypt, but now," al-te'atzevu, "do not be upset," al-yichar beineichem, "do not be angry at one another," ki-mechartem oti henah, "that you sold me here," ki-mechartem oti henah ki lemichyah shlachani Elokim lifneichem "because God did it so that I could provide for you during these times of famine."
 He continues, v'atah, and now, lo-atem shlachtem oti henah "It wasn't you that sent me here to Egypt," ki-haElokim "it was God."
-And he says it again years later, after Jacob, the father of Joseph and his brothers had died, Joseph say look, atem chashavtem alai ra'ah, "it's true that you thought to do evil to me by throwing me into the pit", Elokim chashavah letovah, "but God made it work out okay."
+And he says it again years later, after Yaakov, the father of Joseph and his brothers had died, Joseph say look, atem chashavtem alai ra'ah, "it's true that you thought to do evil to me in throwing me into the pit", Elokim chashavah letovah, "but God made it work out okay."
 Lema'an asoh kayom hazeh, "God had his own plans to bring us to this day", lehachayot am-rav, "when I could take care of you and make you into a great nation by feeding you during this time of famine".

 Pharaoh asked all of his astrologers, his chartumim, and none of them can successfully interpret the dream.
 But when he tells the dream to Joseph, Joseph immediately knows what it means.
-The seven good cows, those are seven good years, the seven really ugly cows, are seven really terrible years of famine.
-When the seven bad cows devoured the seven good cows, it means that the seven years of famine is going to be so bad, that it's going to make people forget that there were ever seven years of plenty.
-Pharaoh seems to know intuitively that this interpretation is correct, he is so impressed that he sets him up as second in command and charges him with administering the grains in Egypt during those crucial fourteen years.
+The seven good cows, those are seven good years, the seven really ugly cows, they’re seven really terrible years of famine.
+When the seven bad cows devoured the seven good cows, it means that the seven years of famine is going to be so bad that it's going to make people forget that there were ever seven years of plenty.
+Pharaoh seems to know intuitively that this interpretation is correct.
+He is so impressed that he sets him up as second in command and charges him with administering the grain in Egypt during those crucial fourteen years.

-So pharaoh hauls Joseph out of the pit, says "I hear you know how to interpret dreams", Joseph says "it's not really me, it's God", and the next thing that happens is that Pharaoh just tells him his dreams, and Joseph just somehow knows how to interpret it.
+So Pharaoh hauls Joseph out of the pit, says "I hear you know how to interpret dreams", Joseph says "it's not really me, it's God", and the next thing that happens is that Pharaoh just tells him his dreams, and Joseph just somehow knows how to interpret it.
 The only one who said anything to Joseph was Pharaoh.
-Was there something is Pharaoh's words that tipped Joseph off?
+Was there something in Pharaoh's words that tipped Joseph off?
 Maybe the interpretation of the dream was embedded in such a way that only Joseph would have understood its meaning.
-How could you put something in the dream that only Joseph could understand?
+How could you put something in the dream that only Joseph would understand?

 Let's imagine you have a whole bunch of family and friends around your Shabbat table.
-So the first thing you do is you ask for a volunteer, that volunteer is going to play God.
+So the first thing you do is you ask for a volunteer - that volunteer is going to play God.
 Now that volunteer, let's call him Bob, Bob gets to look around the table and nominate his good friend, he is going to play Joseph.
 Everybody else around the table, they get to play Pharaoh's astrologers.

-Now here is how the competition works.

-You are going to come up with a secret message and you are going to whisper it to Bob.
-Maybe the secret message is "peach pie is for desert".
+Now here is how the competition works: You are going to come up with a secret message and you are going to whisper it to Bob.
+Now, maybe the secret message is "peach pie is for desert".
 Now Bob's job is to somehow communicate that message to Joseph who is at the other end of the table without any of these astrologers figuring out what he is trying to say.
-It's not an easy task but it can be done.
-Bob and Joseph have one thing going for them, they know each other.
-Bob gets to nominate a friend of his, so he and his friend would have had experiences together that he and others would not have shared.
-Maybe he can somehow leverage those experiences to communicate something new to Joseph.
+It's not an easy task, but it can be done.
+Bob and Joseph have one thing going for them - they know each other.
+Bob gets to nominate a friend of his, so he and his friend, they would have had experiences together that he and others would not have shared.
+And maybe he can somehow leverage those experiences to communicate something new to Joseph.